lighterio/cedar/CONTRIBUTING.md

 We would like to thank all of the amazing people who use, support, promote, enhance, document, patch, and submit comments & issues.
 Cedar couldn't exist without you.

-Additionally, huge thanks go to [eBay](http://www.ebay.com) for employing and supporting [Cedar](http://lighter.io/cedar) project maintainers, and for being an epically awesome place to work (and play).